zackycodes/ML-Investing-Simulator/README.md

-# 📈 DL Investing Market
+# 📈 ML Investing Market
-Simulation & Predictive Analysis FrameworkWelcome to DLInvesting, a Python-based sandbox designed to simulate market volatility and evaluate the efficacy of Machine Learning in trading strategies.
+Simulation & Predictive Analysis FrameworkWelcome to MLInvesting, a Python-based sandbox designed to simulate market volatility and evaluate the efficacy of Machine Learning in trading strategies.
 The core of this project lies in dlinvesting.py, which pits a standard "buy-and-hold" logic against a LinearRegression model to see who comes out on top.

 ## 🚀 Key Features